wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Add Hupso share buttons widget, then go to Hupso plugin settings and clear all fields in "Show buttons on" section.

+= Can I set share buttons in such a way that it counts the entire site instead of just that specific page? =

+Yes, you can.
+Enter your website root under "Custom url" in Settings.
+After that counters will show sharing stats for your whole website, not for each page individually.

 = Buttons are not working properly.
 What can I do? =

 Please upgrade the plugin to the latest version.
 If that does not help then try to reinstall the plugin (uninstall it and install it again).